Impact

 Risk and Exploitability

 The CVSS score for this issue is 5.5.
+The EPSS score of < 1% indicates a very low probability of exploitation, but the impact is significant if exploited.
 The exploit requires only local user privileges and the ability to create files on a Btrfs volume.
-An attacker can generate name-hash collisions to trigger a transaction abort, which forces the filesystem into read-only mode.
-The lack of an EPSS score leaves the exact likelihood unknown, but the resulting permanent read-only state is highly disruptive.
-The vulnerability is not currently listed the CISA KEV catalog.
+By generating name‑hash collisions that exceed the leaf size limit, an attacker can trigger a transaction abort, pushing the filesystem into read‑only mode.
+This state prevents any further writes, effectively leaving the system in a read‑only state until reboot or repair.
+The vulnerability is not listed in the CISA KEV catalog.

 OpenCVE Enrichment